 Miracles just don’t happen on 34th street.
 They happen right in my Chevy Suburban.
 When I picked up my 10-year-old from school this week, he was practically in tears.
 He said that all of his friends made fun of him because he still believed in Santa.
 I immediately stepped on the break, and to refrain from getting “city girl gone crazy” on the playground, I remembered to take a deep breath and think it through.
 I needed a plan, and I needed it quick.
 I wasn’t about to let those kids hijack my son’s innocence, and this very exciting season.
 After all, Santa is still part of the magic for me, so why shouldn’t it be for him?

 Year after year, we overhear groups of children at play conversing about the man, the myth, the legend.
 “Santa can’t be real because I just saw him at the mall.
 His beard was much shorter and his belly was twice the size!”
 As most parents can attest, these observations challenge the assumptions of our little logical thinkers, and they start to question whether the jolly bearded guy they’ve come to love is for real.
+My friend checked out some santa costumes in Australia and her husband dressed up as santa for the kids.
+They really enjoyed it and seeing Santa makes it seem real for them.

 3 Ways To Have The Santa Talk & The Spirit of The Holidays